This Thing Called Love: The Greatest Hits of Alexander O'Neal

-This Thing Called Love: The Greatest Hits of Alexander O'Neal is a compilation album by American recording artist Alexander O'Neal, released in 1992 by Tabu Records.
+This Thing Called Love: The Greatest Hits of Alexander O'Neal is a greatest hits album by American recording artist Alexander O'Neal, released in 1992 by Tabu Records.
 It includes tracks from three of O'Neal's previous studio albums: Alexander O'Neal (1985), Hearsay (1987) and All True Man (1991).

 Track listing

 All tracks written by James Harris III and Terry Lewis, except where noted.